Is Ageing A Problem? Why is people living longer a problem?

 The key factor that is ‘blamed’ for the ageing population is reduced population growth.
 Less births, less young people.

 Population growth is slowing due to smaller families, as widely discussed elsewhere on this blog.
 In a rapidly increasing population, each new generation has a greater population than the previous generation.
 In this expanding population, the older generation is much smaller than the younger, and with a small number of the older generation, the average age of the entire population is much lower.
 Contrast this todays’ relatively stable population, and the generations are of a similar size, so without the ever increasing numbers of younger people, the average age is older.

 Returning to “growth age” birth rates as a solution?

-There entire ‘ageing population’ problem, is a great argument to justify plans and actions by government where the real motivations are less attractive to promote.
-I will follow with more posts on these real motivations.
+There entire ‘ageing population’ problem, is a great argument to justify plans and actions by governments where the real motivations are less attractive to promote.

 - *2022 September 08: Update and reformat.